Master of Physician Assistant Studies coursework and accreditation information

 The program begins in June and runs continuously for 30 months.
 It is composed of 14 months in the didactic lecture phase and 16 months in the clinical phase.

-The second half of the program includes supervised clinical rotations that occur at sites throughout South Texas.
-Our students must complete a minimum of two rotations in rural or medically underserved locations.
+The second half of the program includes supervised clinical rotations that occur at sites throughout Texas.
 You must be prepared to be away from San Antonio for a period of time and to assume the costs of these rotations.

 Our students must complete a capstone project prior to graduation.